usgs-bis/nfhp-2015-place-name-summaries/README.md

-Code Documenting and Exploring Data Management Efforts and Analyses Related to the National Fish Habitat Partnership's National Assessment of Fish Habitats
+Code Used to Summarize the National Fish Habitat Partnership's National Inland Assessment of Fish Habitat Condition (2015) to ecological and juristictional units.
 ===============================================================================================================

 -----------